As written by Anna from Expert World Travel & the Chasing the Donkey team.

 10. Konjic

-Konjic is a small town about an hour away from Sarajevo, and it’s home to one of Yugoslavia’s best-kept secrets – an underground nuclear bunker, which happens to be the hottest attraction in the town.
+Konjic is a small town about an hour away from Sarajevo.
+It’s home to one of Yugoslavia’s best-kept secrets—an underground nuclear bunker, which happens to be the hottest attraction in the town.

-The underground structure spreads over some 6400 square feet, with residential rooms, offices, strategic planning rooms, and other areas.
-It was built to house the then-leader of Yugoslavia – Josip Broz Tito – and some 350 of his closest confidants.
+The underground structure covers some 6400 square feet and includes residential rooms, offices, strategic planning rooms, and other areas.
+It was built to house the then-leader of Yugoslavia, Josip Broz Tito, and some 350 of his closest confidants.

-The bunker construction began in 1953 and lasted about 26 years, costing around $4.6 billion.
-What’s baffling is that the bunker remained secret until after the breakup of Yugoslavia in the 90s.
+Construction of the bunker began in 1953 and lasted about 26 years, costing around $4.6 billion.
+What’s baffling is that it remained secret until after the breakup of Yugoslavia in the 1990s.

 We also recommend that you go on a walk around the town of Konjic.
 It’s pretty tiny, so it won’t take more than several hours to see the majority of it.
 But you just might get captivated by the spectacular views of the Stara Ćuprija (bridge), with tall mountain peaks in the background.
 Photographers will have the time of their lives capturing the sights.

-Konjic is also a very popular rafting spot in the country, making it an the perfect place for the adrenaline-loving traveler.
-The untamed Neretva waters are no joke and pose a challenge even to the most experienced rafters there is – an adrenaline rush is guaranteed when you’re rushing down the wild river.
+Konjic is also a very popular rafting spot in the country, making it the perfect place for the adrenaline-loving traveler.
+The untamed Neretva waters are no joke and pose a challenge even to the most experienced rafters—an adrenaline rush is guaranteed when you’re rushing down the wild river.

 How far is Konjic from Sarajevo?